The Photobook Ecosystem

 VI.
 Accountability - Should a book be an orange?

-"It is very important that publishing feels accessible to all.
-We are at a place where we've been able to develop our business and think about these things now and reflect on them.
-We certainly weren't when we were just desperate to make books of all of the artists whose work we thought was fundamentally important to have out in the world.
-You don't want to create a kind of barrier by saying there's a level of sustainability or a level of commitment or disclosure that needs to be necessary about the material objects that you produce and ship because for a future generation of would be publishers, self-publishers, designers, these sorts of things could also come across as effectively being a form of gate keeping...
-I would love to be able to have more accountability on my end in terms of when people do ask me, and it doesn't happen very often."
-Lewis Chaplin, Loose Joints
+LC: It is very important that publishing feels accessible to all.
+We are at a place where we’ve been able to develop our business and think about these things now and reflect on them.
+We certainly weren’t when we were just desperate to make books of all of the artists whose work we thought was fundamentally important to have out in the world.
+You don’t want to create a kind of barrier by saying there’s a level of sustainability or a level of commitment or disclosure that needs to be necessary about the material objects that you produce and ship because for a future generation of would-be publishers, self-publishers, designers, these sorts of things could also come across as effectively being a form of gate keeping.
+I would love to be able to have more accountability on my end in terms of when people do ask me, and it doesn’t happen very often.

-"Everyone doing a bit is better than a couple of people doing everything really perfectly.
-The spp network have assembled a resource list of papers and printers, which is open source.
-We share case studies of photobooks to encourage transparency about how books are made.
-These detail the materials and processes used and more importantly they highlight questions or elements that we would do differently next time.
+TG: Everyone doing a bit is collectively better than a couple of people doing everything really perfectly.
+The SPP network has sought to share existing knowledge through – collating a resource list* of papers and printers (which is open source), sharing case studies of photobooks to encourage transparency about how books are made.
 We also have an online meet-up about once a month where we have open discussions and we invite speakers from different sectors of the photobook sphere.
 Past speakers have included Hannah Fletcher from the Sustainable Darkroom Project, Paul Hewit from the B-Corp certified Generation Press printers and Eliza Kavangha from the Publishers Association.
-Eliza talked to us about a carbon calculator that they're developing for books.
-We are also organizing events like this, which we co-organized with 10x10 Photobooks where we are seeking to create discussion and openess with a much broader audience. " Tamsin Green, manual.editions
+Eliza talked to us about a carbon calculator that they’re developing for books.
+We are also organising events like this, which we co-organised with 10x10 Photobooks where we are seeking to create discussion and openness with a much broader audience.

 about the moderators